Pololu High-Power Motor Driver 18v25

 |Description||Specs (10)||Pictures (4)||Resources (3)||FAQs (1)||On the blog (0)|

 New version available!
 We have released a second-generation version of this motor driver, the Pololu G2 High-Power Motor Driver 18v25, that can be used as a near drop-in replacement for this older driver despite its much smaller size and is better in almost every way.
 See the section at the bottom of the G2 product page for a complete list of the differences.
-This older design is not recommended for new projects that require its continued availability.

 The Pololu high-power motor driver is a discrete MOSFET H-bridge designed to drive large DC brushed motors.
 The H-bridge is made up of two N-channel MOSFET per leg, and most of the board’s performance is determined by these MOSFETs (the rest of the board contains the circuitry to take user inputs and control the MOSFETs).
 The MOSFET datasheet is available under the “Resources” tab.
 The MOSFETs have an absolute maximum voltage rating of 30 V, and higher voltages can permanently destroy the motor driver.
 Under normal operating conditions, ripple voltage on the supply line can raise the maximum voltage to more than the average or intended voltage, so a safe maximum voltage is approximately 24 V.

 Note: Batteries that are nominally 24 V can be much higher than that when fully charged; this product is therefore not recommended for use with 24 V batteries unless appropriate measures are taken to limit the peak voltage.